yumengch/pyPDAF/docs/source/introduction.md

 pyPDAF is a Python interface to the `Parallel Data Assimilation Framwork (PDAF) <http://pdaf.awi.de/trac/wiki>`_ written in Fortran.
-The latest pyPDAF supports PDAF-V2.3.
+The latest pyPDAF supports PDAF-V3.0.

 As an interface to PDAF, pyPDAF supports all PDAF functionalities.
-You can use pyPDAF to construct a parallel ensemble data assimilation system in pure Python.
+You can use pyPDAF to construct a parallel ensemble data assimilation system purely in Python.
 The pyPDAF is designed as a framework that defines the workflow of given DA algorithms.
 Considering the versatility of the software, information on the model and observations are passed to the DA algorithms through user-supplied functions.
 With pyPDAF, all user-supplied functions can be implemented in Python.
 We expect that